 Aims of SEND:

-- To ensure that all students have access to a broad and balanced curriculum.
+- To ensure that all students have access to a broad and balanced curriculum appropriate to the individual’s needs and ability.

 - To provide an environment that encourages learning and promotes student confidence.

-- To ensure the identification of all students requiring SEND provision as early as possible in their school career.
+- To ensure the identification of all students requiring SEND provision as early as possible in their academy career.

-- Students identified as having SEND are fully supported in a variety of ways.
+- To ensure students identified as having SEND are fully supported to make good progress.

-- Parents of students with SEND to be kept fully informed of their child’s progress and attainment.
+- To ensure that parents of students with SEND are kept fully informed of their child’s progress and attainment.

-At Manshead School we evaluate the effectiveness of the provision made for students with SEND in the following ways:
+At Manshead CE Academy we evaluate the effectiveness of the provision made for students with SEND in the following ways:

 - Arrangements for monitoring individual progress